How it works

 Usually we'll come and speak to a whole year group for 10 minutes to introduce ourselves and what the course is about, and then students that are interested can enrol and pay online.
 We keep class sizes small, usually to around 15 students.
 If more students take up the course, then we can run classes on multiple afternoons.

-There are a number of advantages to our Leadership Development Intensive for both students and schools;
+There are a number of advantages to our Future Skills Intensive for both students and schools;

 7 weeks gives our facilitators the time needed to develop a relationship with each student individually.
 This creates an environment where students feel more comfortable, work collaboratively and can ask their burning questions about life after school

 As students pay for the course themselves, there are no costs for schools, and schools don't need to provide any resources (including a supervising teacher).
 We just ask for permission to use a classroom after school finishes